 A client for using, creating and sharing ArcGIS maps online.

-A tool for creating customized Google maps from lists of address.
+(Also a Blargh Labs project) A tool for creating customized Google maps from lists of addresses.

 A cross-platform free and open source desktop geographic information systems (GIS) application that provides data viewing, editing, and analysis capabilities.

 An open-source software for visualizing and analyzing large networks graphs.